International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

 We present research findings, implications, and recommendations.

-We provide research-based training and professional development workshops to all stakeholders: teachers, program administrators, psychologists, pediatricians, parents, and families.
+And, we provide research-based training and professional development workshops to all stakeholders.

 Advocacy